- Purchase the complete Expat Arrivals Hong Kong Guide (PDF)

 The best places to live in Hong Kong

-There are a number of popular residential areas for expat accommodation in Hong Kong, each catering to distinct lifestyle preferences.
+There are several popular residential areas for expat accommodation in Hong Kong, each catering to distinct lifestyle preferences.

 Families with young children tend to favour the southern part of Hong Kong Island, while single expats and young couples prefer the Mid-Levels area.
 More affluent expats often rent an expensive apartment or a townhouse in the Peak.